zereight/claude-code-copilot-router/README.md

 > This is a repository for testing routing Claude Code requests to different models.

+## ⚠️ Important Notice: Not Suitable for Claude Code Integration

+**This project is NOT recommended for use with Claude Code due to high request frequency causing 429 (rate limit) errors.** During POC testing, we found that Claude Code makes numerous rapid requests in short time periods, which consistently triggers rate limiting on most API providers.
+This makes the integration unreliable and impractical for real-world use.

 ![demo.png](https://github.com/musistudio/claude-code-reverse/blob/main/screenshoots/demo.png)

 ## Warning!
 This project is for testing purposes and may consume a lot of tokens!
 It may also fail to complete tasks!